open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/feed/thread.md

 # Thread

-This schema defines Thread entity.
-A Thread is a collection of posts made the users.
-First post that starts a thread is about a data asset created by a user.
+This schema defines the Thread entity.
+A Thread is a collection of posts made by the users.
+The first post that starts a thread is **about a data asset** created by a user.
 Other users can respond to this post by creating new posts in the thread.
 Note that bot users can also interact with a thread.
-A post can contains links that mentions Users or other Data Assets.
+A post can contains links that mention Users or other Data Assets.

 <b id="httpsgithub.comopen-metadataopenmetadatablobmaincatalog-rest-servicesrcmainresourcesjsonschemaentityfeedthread.json">&#36;id: https://github.com/open-metadata/OpenMetadata/blob/main/catalog-rest-service/src/main/resources/json/schema/entity/feed/thread.json</b>